JZWangLab/DispKine_singlenAChR/README.md

 The next consideration is the rising stage:

 rising_stage_new.m At this point, the total time is set to 25ms, and the open probability is solved by considering different linear rise times as well as different maximum concentrations.
+After solving the open probability again, the differential of the open probability is obtained.

 Finally considered is a complete variation of a vesicle releasing [ACh](t).